UTT-Connole/class-api-IT4200-2024-fall/README.md

 ## How to use Fortune Cookie Endpoint

 This API has a `/fortune` endpoint that returns a random fortune in JSON format.

-# How to make an Endpoint
-Go to http://127.0.0.1:5000/howToMakeEndpoint to learn how to make an endpoint.

 ## How to use the Random Fact Endpoint